 B2B manufacturing marketers should definitely use digital marketing to support a complicated, long-term sales cycle.
-Their efforts just need to go beyond display.
-Here are three ways to adjust your strategy:
+Their efforts just need to go beyond display advertising.
+Here are three ways to adjust your digital marketing strategy:

 An effective SEO strategy uses keywords, key phrases, and links within content to improve the quality of traffic via search results.
 The trick is understanding your target audience and the intent of search terms to provide relevant results.

-Once you’ve established these tactics and developed consumer trust, use display banners to reinforce that content and your brand values.
+Once you’ve established these tactics and developed consumer trust, use display display advertising to reinforce that content and your brand values.
 As potential buyers see your display banners on other industry sites, they will recognize the context, click through or visit, and further engage.

 2. Get answers in front of buyers.

-Display banners are more effective when they supplement other methods of delivering content.
+Display banner advertising is more effective when it supplements other methods of delivering content.
 For a lengthy buying cycle, your buyers have to work through a series of steps to buy, carry, or source your product.
 Display banners can be effective when they help your customers quickly find case studies, product information, or other useful applications.

 Use banner ads to steer buyers back to your website, where you can place calls to action to gather information and trigger emails.
 Organize your website so that the most critical information is only one or two clicks away from the landing page.
 Use A/B testing to optimize your messaging.
-Create gated content and offer information essential to purchase, which should encourage potential customers to provide contact information for you to use when following up.
+Create gated content and offer information essential to purchase, which should encourage potential customers to provide contact information for lead generation.

 Review analytics and make sure customers are getting where they need to go and not bouncing from your website.
 That targeted messaging should help buyers find answers on their own before they contact your sales department.
 Remember, your ultimate goal is sales!
 Put the needs of your audience before those of your brand messaging.